Bad Breath Causes, Prevent and Treat

 If your problem seems to stem from a dry mouth, consider chewing sugar-free gum or sucking on sugar-free candies to help stimulate salivary flow.
 There also are artificial salivas on the market that may help.

-Over-the-counter breath fresheners such as gum, mints, breath strips, breath sprays, and certain mouth rinses will only provide a temporary relief from bad breath.
+Over-the-counter breath fresheners such as gum, mints, breath strips, breath sprays, and certain mouth rinses will only provide temporary relief from bad breath.
 These general guidelines will assist you in managing, and hopefully eliminating, your experience with bad breath.

 What Uplus Dental can do for you